Complete Guide to Building a GraphQL Server with Laravel

 composer require nuwave/lighthouse

-This will create a graphql.php configuration file in your config directory.
-You can customize options here, like the key used for variables in your request (params_key).
+This command creates a lighthouse.php file in your config directory.
+You can leave the defaults for now.

 Step 4: Define Your Schema